ISubkowskI/ae-poc-identity-mcpsrv/README.md

 ## Communicating with the backend REST API
 Before running the application, you need to ensure the required API service is running.
 Please start the `ae-sample-identity-webapi` service from the `sample-identity-jwt` repository.
 Refer to the instructions within the `sample-identity-jwt` repository to build and run the service.

+## Testing the MCP Server
+You can use the provided `mcp-listen.http`, `requests.http` files to test the MCP server.